karnthis/make-random/readme.md

 # Make Random

-A lightweight Node.js module to help with generating a random number between either 1 or 0 and your specified "maximum".
+A lightweight Node.js module to help with generating a random number between either 1 or 0 and your specified "maximum" value.
 This module comes in handy for easily generating a random number for tasks such as dealing with arrays (zero based index) or pagination (one based index).

 ## Getting started
 ```shell